Livanios is a Hellenic philosopher born in the Hellenic city Antiocheia of Syria in 314 a.C. His family was local and...

 On a daily level, try to have the Goddess on your skin.
 No tattoos.
-Print a t-shirt –not an eccentric one, wear a jewelry that will reminds you the link, prefer to wear colors associated with Her, incorporate odors that are related with Her, buy a pendant and wear it all the time.
+Print a t-shirt –not an eccentric one, wear jewelry that will remind you of the link, prefer to wear colors associated with Her, incorporate odors that are related to Her, buy a pendant, and wear it all the time.
 Maybe you can also buy a small statue and put it in your bag, then in your office, in your car, on the front door.
-Another daily habbit you can incorporate is to repeat a chant for Her as you walk, or pray as you walk.
+Another daily habit you can incorporate is to repeat a chant for Her as you walk, or pray as you walk.
 It is a good idea to take a red chord and bind some knots to count your repetitions.
-A tibetan buddhist wrist mala can also be used which is very practical or you can buy one wrist bracelet from your local shop.
-For crafty witches, you can try to buy small wooden spheres and engrave them or buy beads at the colors you want.
+A Tibetan Buddhist wrist mala can also be used which is very practical or you can buy one wrist bracelet from your local shop.
+For crafty witches, you can try to buy small wooden spheres and engrave them or buy beads in the colors you want.

 If you are too, a fellow devotee of Hekate, create a Hekataion on your front door.
 Not only you will have the Goddess to protect you and your house, but you are going to pray every time you go out and every time that She brought you in, safely!
 Express gratitude for the smallest things, like waking up in the morning, of feeling your muscles, or just because you have a voice and all your parts of your body, thank the Goddess for seeing the sun, feeling the air, walking safely among others.
 Thank Her when you get into your home, when something is going right or when She is teaching you a lesson.
 Express gratitude.

 Statue of female Goddess from 4th century b.C., Athens, Hellas.
 This statue of the Goddess looks like Hekate.